Safe in the Lungau Mountains – Hiking Rules

 • Be calm, do not frighten grazing cattle!

 • Mother cows protect their calves.
-Encounters between suckler cows and
+Avoid encounters between suckler cows and dogs at all costs!

-• Always keep dogs under control and always keep them on a short lead
+• Always keep dogs under control and always keep them on a short leash.
+If an attack by a grazing animal is foreseeable: Unleash immediately!

 • Do not leave hiking trails on alpine pastures and meadows!